tjgillis/sdk-ios/README.markdown

 1.10.0
 ======
 * In App Purchase tracking and Virtual Good Promotion support.
-See "Triggering in-app purchases" and "Tracking in-app purchases" in the API Reference section for information on how to integrate this into your app.
+See [Triggering in-app purchases](#trigger-in-app) and [Tracking in-app purchases](#track-in-app) for information on how to integrate this into your app.
-* Adds documentation for disabling StoreKit-based features in the SDK.
+* New documentation on how to disable StoreKit-based features in the SDK.

 Integration
 -----------
-If you are using Unity for your game, please integrate the Unity SDK located here: https://github.com/playhaven/sdk-unity/
+If you are using Unity for your game, please integrate the [Unity SDK](https://github.com/playhaven/sdk-unity/).

 1. Add the following from the sdk-ios directory that you downloaded or cloned from github to your project:
   * src directory